BYK/pyresto/docs/index.rst

 Pyresto
 =======

-An ORM package to prevent repettive work for writing clients for RESTful APIs.
+An ORM package to prevent repetitive work for writing clients for RESTful APIs.

 Getting Started
 ---------------